Using MOT Test Quality Information – Your essential ‘How-To’ guide

 The tester is required by the DVSA to consider the reasons why their failure rates might differ from national averages and record the reasons why that might be.
 They are also tasked with taking and recording any action they could or should take to address any quality issues they may have with regards to performing MOTS and applying the correct standards with the correct testing methods.

 “Your failure rate might be higher or lower than the site or national average.
 This does not automatically mean anything is wrong with your testing standard.
 Review this data regularly and look into any unusual differences, investigate any issues and record the outcome.
 The DVSA will also use this information when preparing for site visits.”

 What do I need to know about TQI?

-You are required to download and review your TQI data regularly, we recommend each month, by the DVSA.
+You are required to download and review your TQI data regularly by the DVSA.
 We recommend monthly because your data is available monthly.

 Once you have downloaded your TQI you will need to identify areas of concern i.e. your failure rates in each area of an MOT test that differ significantly from national averages.

 Just because your failure rate is different to the national average it does NOT mean you are doing anything wrong.